 Features: The Keji Southern Lakes region features canoe and portage routes that have been used for centuries, formed by the Mi’kmaq First Nations long ago.
 This flatwater canoe route includes 12 lakes and 13 portages leading into isolated and beautiful backcountry.
 Canoeing in Nova Scotia is one of the best ways to find natural beauty and solitude.

-Are you looking for a guide?
-Check out Your Complete Guide to Canoeing in Kejimkujik National Park to find everything you need to know to plan your Keji backcountry canoe trip!
+Are you looking for a comprehensive guide?
+Check out Your Complete Guide to Canoeing in Kejimkujik National Park to find everything you need to know.

 We stayed overnight at Jeremy’s Bay Campground to start our Keji canoe trip bright and early the next day.
-Site 87 in Upper Meadow Loop offered a comfortable place to lay our heads—not very private but did the trick for one night.
+Site 87 in Upper Meadow Loop offered a comfortable place to lay our heads —not very private but did the trick for one night.
 Upper Meadow Loop has a nice new shower and washroom facility.
-Staying in this frontcountry campground was a great choice for us.
+Staying in this frontcountry campground was a great choice for us, with this MSR Elixer 3 Person Tent.
 Thanks, Parks Canada, for the complimentary stay!

 Finding the Boat Launch